Kioubit/dn42_registry_wizard/README.md

-  inetnumMetadata       Inetnum metadata output (JSON format) objectMetadata        Object metadata output (JSON format) hierarchicalPrefixes  Hierarchical prefix tree output (JSON format) remove_mnt            Remove a list of maintainers from the registry mrt_activity          Output last seen time for active ASNs in MRT RIB dumps.
-List registry resources that are unused. help                  Print this message or the help of the given subcommand(s)
+  inetnumMetadata       Inetnum metadata output (JSON format) objectMetadata        Object metadata output (JSON format) hierarchicalPrefixes  Hierarchical prefix tree output (JSON format) remove_mnt            Remove a list of maintainers along with all their objects from the registry mrt_activity          Output last seen time for active ASNs in MRT RIB dumps.
+List inactive maintainers. help                  Print this message or the help of the given subcommand(s)

 Arguments: